srafiuzzaman/Introduction-To-Artificial-Intelligence/README.md

 ## Licensing
 > Developed for CS 580: Introduction to Artificial Intelligence
 > Author: Sahad Rafiuzzaman
-> Completed: April 24, 2025
->
-The contents of this repository are licensed under the terms specified in each individual folder.
+> The contents of this repository are licensed under the terms specified in each individual folder.
 Please refer to the `LICENSE` file in the root for the default license, and check subfolders for any exceptions.